Reach Out: Ways To Help A Loved One At Risk Of Suicide

 Instead, she and other suicide prevention experts say discussing suicide directly and compassionately with a person at risk is key to preventing it.

-One can ask a direct question like, 'Have you ever had thoughts of suicide?' says Marshall.
+One can ask a direct question like, "Have you ever had thoughts of suicide?" says Marshall.

-More general questions like, "What do you think of people who kill themselves?"' can also open up a conversation about suicide, says Gould.
-"Now, they are talking about it, when you might not have had the conversation before."
+More general questions like, "What do you think of people who kill themselves?" can also open up a conversation about suicide, says Gould.
+"Now they are talking about it, when you might not have had the conversation before."

 4. Assess risk and don't panic: Suicidal feelings aren't always an emergency